Skip to Content (Press Enter)

 Circle is proud to work with women from Georgia who want to become surrogate mothers and help others achieve their dreams of parenthood.
 See how much surrogates make in Georgia, surrogate mother requirements and how to apply to become a surrogate.

-If you live in Georgia and you're interested in becoming a surrogate, you're in great company!
+If you're interested in becoming a surrogate in Atlanta, Columbus, or other Georgia community, you're in great company!
 Circle has worked with many women from Georgia as gestational carriers.
 Women who apply to become surrogate mothers from Georgia are kind, generous and ready to embark on one of the most amazing journeys.

 Surrogate mothers are women who have had smooth, uncomplicated pregnancies, and who enjoy being pregnant, but whose own families are complete.